simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

    For SIMP 6.4 and later, this will also update the system-local, SIMP-managed Puppet module :term:`Git` repositories.

 #.
-If you are upgrading from a version prior to SIMP 6.4 you can skip to the last
+If you are upgrading from a version prior to SIMP 6.4 you can skip to the
-   step, *Apply the changes by running puppet*.
+   step *Update the generated types for the environment*

    ** **The following steps only apply for upgrades from version 6.4 or later**